Tommy John: Early life

-John grew up in Terre Haute, Indiana.
+John was born on May 22, 1943, in Terre Haute, Indiana, where he grew up.
 As a youth, he often played sandlot ball with other kids, either at Spencer F. Ball Park or Woodrow Wilson field.
 Arley Andrews, a former minor league pitcher and a friend of John's father, taught John to throw a curveball, which would be John's main pitch.
-John was an outstanding baseball and basketball player at Gerstmeyer High School in Terre Haute, Indiana.
+John was an outstanding baseball and basketball player at Gerstmeyer High School in Terre Haute.
 He had a 28–2 record as a pitcher.
 Athletics did not get in the way of his schoolwork, as John graduated as Gerstmeyer's 1961 valedictorian.
 School faculty forbade John from delivering a valedictory address because of his stutter.
 Several colleges recruited John as a basketball player, including the University of Kentucky, but John also caught the eye of Cleveland Indians' scout Johnny Schulte, who worried that John needed more of a fastball to succeed but considered his curveball already a major league pitch.
 John picked baseball and signed with the Indians after graduating, getting assigned to the Dubuque Packers of the Class D Midwest League.